SusmitaSenGhosh/Morph-UNet-An-Approach-Towards-Medical-Image-Segmentation/README.md

 ## **Inputs data structure**:
-   - The inputs data for ISIC2017, BUSI, ISIC2018, UDIAT, HAM10000, GlaS dataset must be structred in folders as instructed by https://github.com/jeya-maria-jose/UNeXt-pytorch
+   - The inputs data for ISIC2017, BUSI, ISIC2018, UDIAT, HAM10000 dataset must be structred in folders as instructed by https://github.com/jeya-maria-jose/UNeXt-pytorch

-- run train_ISIC_BUSI.py and change the
+- run train_ISIC_BUSI.py and change the -arch arguements according to the model (UNext, UNet, Morph-UNet, MALUNet etc)